SalomePlatform/yacs/doc/principes.rst

 This is only possible with the first node definition form.
 If no placement information is given, the service will be placed on the default container of the SALOME platform:  FactoryServer container on the local machine.

-The properties of a SALOME service node are converted into environment variables when the service is executed.
+The properties of a SALOME service node are converted into environment variables when the service is executed and can be retrieved in the component with the method getProperties that returns an Engines::FieldsDict struct.
+The retrieved properties are the properties of the node completed by the properties of the including Blocs.

 To create this type of node: